nus-cs2113-AY2223S2/tp/docs/team/eangjs.md

 * Wrote JUnit tests for generating exercises from resources file ```GenerateExerciseTest.java```.
 * Fixed certain bugs causing the program to crash or inefficient methods.
 Such as removing random next index in while loop to generate a random exercise and bugs causing null pointer exceptions.
+* Help source and organise data for exercises and ippt scores

 ### Contributions to the DG
-* Wrote the plantUML file for the Storage API sequence and class diagrams
-* Wrote the section on the ```Storage.java API``` in the DG that explains the key aspects on how our storage mechanism works.
+* Wrote the section on the ```Storage.java API``` in the DG that explains the key aspects on how our storage mechanism works (includeing the UML diagrams).
 * Add descriptions to the value proposition of our project.
-* Add some user stories.
+* Add user stories.

 ### Contributions to the UG
 * Contributed to the Getting Started portion of the UG
 * Helped to develop the skeleton of the UG
-* Contributed to the explanations of the usage of certain commands.
+* Contributed to the explanations of the usage of certain commands i.e. Generate and IPPT.

-### Contributions to the team tasks
+### Contributions to team tasks
-* Helped review PRs and made comments to them throughout the project
+* Release management
+  - Made releases for V1.0, V2.0 of FitnessDuke
+* Necessary code enhancements (i.e. formatting)
 * Helped maintain the issue tracker
-  - Close issues that have been completed
+  - Add and close issues that have been completed
-  - Link issues with pull request
-  - Add new issues and elaborated on it
   - Tagged issues with their appropriate tags

+### Review/mentoring contributions
+* Helped review PRs and made comments to them throughout the project
+* Helped debug code and issues faced by team members

+### Contributions beyond the project team:
 * Developed the ```_layouts/default.html```
-  - Add bootstrap features
+  - Add theming with bootstrap
   - Night light mode toggle
-  - Custom theming
-* Release management
-  - Made releases for V1.0, V2.0 of FitnessDuke